-The Friends For the Dearborn Animal Shelter joins thousands of other shelters around the United States in the mission to help reduce the number of homeless animals.
+The Friends For Animals of Metro Detroit joins thousands of other shelters around the United States in the mission to help reduce the number of homeless animals.
 Spaying and neutering is key in this mission.

 Low-Cost Feline Spay/Neuter Vouchers

 Our Fix-a-Feline Program provides low-cost vouchers for the spaying of a female cat or the neutering of a male cat at select local veterinary clinics.

 Vouchers go on sale the first Thursday of every month with a very limited quantity.
 We recommend contacting us prior to visiting to ensure availability.

 - $20 for sterilization and vaccinations (CVR-CP and Rabies as appropriate)